elsampsa/cutefront/docs/_build/html/_sources/intro.rst.txt

 Intro
 =====

-*CuteFront is a lightweight, quick and modular javascript frontend framework*
+*CuteFront aka widget.js, is a lightweight, quick and modular javascript frontend framework*

 Features
 --------